pi0neerpat/swordy-bot-v2/README.md

 ### Heroku - Bot

 Heroku doesn't like apps that aren't in the root folder.
-To get around this, I added a `heroku-prebuild` script which installs the bot dependencies.
-The Procfile runs the `bot.js`
+To get around this, I added a `heroku-prebuild` script in the root `package.json` which installs the bot dependencies.
+The Procfile runs `bot.js` as a dyno.

 Once deployed, head to the "Resources" tab for this Heroku app, turn off the `web` Dyno, and turn on the `worker` Dyno.
 This Dyno is defined in the repo root `Procfile`.